vid/userscript-amazon-links/README.md

 # userscript-amazon-links
-force visited links in amazon
+force visited links in amazon and hide shoveled content